Saint-John Perse: Early life

 Alexis Leger was born in Pointe-à-Pitre, Guadeloupe.
-His great-grandfather, a solicitor, had settled in Guadeloupe in 1815.
+His great-grandfather, Prosper Louis Léger, a solicitor, had settled in Guadeloupe in 1815.
 His grandfather and father were also solicitors; his father was also a member of the city council.
 The Leger family owned two plantations, one of coffee (La Joséphine) and the other of sugar (Bois-Debout).
 St. Léger described his childhood on Guadeloupe as "the son of a family French as only the colonials are French".
+Later on, Léger greatly embellished his family origins by changing his surname to the more aristocratic sounding St Léger-Léger and by claiming that his ancestors were an ancienne noblesse family who had settled in Guadeloupe in the 17th century.
+The Léger family were well off and Léger had a happy boyhood.
+Léger was closer to his warm and loving mother than his cold and distant father.
+The French scholar Marie-Noëlle Little wrote: "Growing up surrounded by the luxurious fauna and flora of the West Indies, Alexis perhaps could not but develop an interest in nature...".